Bud Adams: Early life

 Born in Bartlesville, Oklahoma on January 3, 1923, Adams was the son of K. S. "Boots" Adams and Blanch Keeler Adams.
-He became an enrolled member of the Cherokee Nation by virtue of his maternal line.
+He was an enrolled member of the Cherokee Nation by virtue of his maternal line.
 Two of his great-grandmothers were Cherokee women who married European-American men: Nelson Carr and George B. Keeler, who played roles in trade and oil in early Oklahoma.
 Keeler drilled the first commercial oil well, near the Caney River.

 Adams's father succeeded the founder Frank Phillips as president of Phillips Petroleum Company in 1939.
 Adams's uncle William Wayne Keeler, CEO of Phillips Petroleum Company for years, was appointed Principal Chief of the Cherokee Nation by U.S. President Harry S. Truman in 1949 and served through 1971, when the Cherokee were allowed to hold their own elections.
 Keeler was then democratically elected and served until 1975.
 Adams's ancestors include other prominent Cherokee leaders.

 Adams graduated from Culver Military Academy in 1940 after lettering in three sports.
 After a brief stint at Menlo College, he transferred to the University of Kansas (KU), where he played briefly on the varsity football team as he completed an engineering degree.
 In his lone season on the Jayhawk football team, he was a teammate of politician Bob Dole.

 Sports career in Houston

 Early career in the American Football League

 Adams soon became interested in owning an NFL team.
-In 1959, Adams and fellow Texas oilman Lamar Hunt tried to buy the struggling and insolvent Chicago Cardinals and move them to Texas.